 Cursillo seeks to serve the whole Church.
 It seeks to equip Christians to be the church wherever they are, and in whatever stream of tradition or theology they resonate.
 The Cursillo Weekend Event is a short course on Christianity that includes 15 talks by Laity and Clergy on Christian life, concentrating on the experience of open relationship with God and others, as much as on the presentation of a simple method for living the Gospel.
-The Cursillo Weekend is not the raison d'être of Cursillo, but rather one step in a journey of enabling people to grow in their faith and ministry.
-Following the Weekend people are encouraged to continue their experience in small groups (Group Reunions) on a regular basis.
+The Cursillo Weekend is not the "raison d'etre" of Cursillo, but rather on step in a journey of enabling people to grow in their faith and ministry.
+Following the Weekend people are encouraged to continue their experience in small groups (Group Reunion) on a regular basis.
 These Group Reunions are not exclusive and may include people who have not attended a Weekend themselves.
-Group Reunions provide support and encouragement through sharing of members' Christian journeys, specifically in the areas of prayer, study and Christian action.
+Group Reunions provide support and encouragement through sharing of members' Christian journeys, specifically in the areas of Piety, Study, and Christian Action.
 From time-to-time there may also be regular gatherings of the larger Cursillo Community (Ultreyas) to which all are welcome.